Regional driving conditions

 Western Australia is the largest state in the country and presents unique challenges for both local and visiting drivers.

-Preparing for regional roads
+Preparing for a regional road trip

 A regional road trip can be an exciting and memorable journey.
 However, the roads and driving conditions in WA may be different than you are used to.
 You may encounter unsealed roads, fires, floods, wildlife or other extreme weather.

-Before you drive in Regional WA, you need a plan.
+Before you drive in regional WA, you need a plan.
 If you prepare beforehand, you can minimise your risk of accidents.